sonikbhoom/python-5e-NPC-generator/README.md

 I made this tool to quickly whip up an NPC block as a quick fix in case your players tend to latch on to throwaway NPCs... :)

-TODO: add stats limiter (weak, medium, strong, epic)
+TODO: add stats limiter (weak, medium, strong, epic) option